Falkland Islands travel advice

 The weather conditions are unpredictable and can change rapidly.

 Dial 999 for emergency assistance.

 There is no resident Canadian government office in the Falkland Islands.
-You can obtain consular assistance and further consular information from the High Commission of Canada in London, United Kingdom.
+You can obtain consular assistance and further consular information from the High Commission of Canada in the United Kingdom, in London.

 London - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in London, United Kingdom and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 1-613-996-8885.
+For emergency consular assistance, call the High Commission of Canada in the United Kingdom, in London, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: